 Cabo San Lucas is a resort town with luxurious stays, nice dinners, tourist-friendly amenities, and a robust party scene.
 On the other hand, San Jose is a quieter area with more local charm and laid-back vibes.

-Depending on what you’re looking for in your trip, your choice of where to stay can differ.
+Your choice of where to stay can differ depending on what you’re looking for in your trip.
 However, Cabo San Lucas, from here on referred to as Cabo, is the more popular destination with more options.
 That’s what we’ll explore here.

 Best Times To Visit

 Given the year-round warm weather, there is no wrong time to visit Cabo.
-The only things to consider are that it’s a popular spring break destination, and other long holiday weekends are also generally a busy time.
+The only things to consider are that it’s a popular spring break destination, and other long holiday weekends are also generally busy.

 Taking that information into account, you can plan your trip on other random weekends or around the time of year when you’ll have a chance to experience unique events (e.g., whale watching).